EliotKhachi/publicZk/202206110246/README.md

 *HTTP* stands for *HyperText Transfer Protocol* and is the underlying network protocol that enables transfer of hypermedia documents on the web, typically bewteen a browser and a server.

+## Be Aware
+* Usually only *clients* make HTTP requests, and only to servers.
+* An HTTP request requires the file's URL.
+* The web server *must answer* every HTTP request, with atleast an error.

+## Server Side
+1. The HTTP server first checks if the requested file's URL matches an existing file.
+2. If so, the web server sends the file content back to the browser.
+If not, an application server builds the necessary file.
+3. If neither process is possible, the web server returns an error message to the browser, most commonly 404 Not Found.
+The 404 error is so common that some web designers devote considerable time and effort to designing 404 error pages.

+## HTTP vs HTTPS
 The *http* within a *URL* is called a "scheme". *http* indicates that a resource is being transported over an unencrypted connection, as opposed to the *https* scheme, which indicates that resource is being transported using the HTTP protocol, but over a secure *TLS* channel.

 ## References